ZerksisMistry/Project_GPT-3.5_LLM/README.md

 - 🧩 **Modular Code Design:** <p align="justify"> Our code is structured for clarity, adaptability, and ease of understanding, ensuring users can follow along and modify as needed. </p>

-- 💡 <p align="justify"> **Detailed Comments:** Navigate through our code effortlessly with the aid of comprehensive comments, providing context and clarity for each block of code. </p>
+-<p align="justify"> 💡 **Detailed Comments:** Navigate through our code effortlessly with the aid of comprehensive comments, providing context and clarity for each block of code. </p>

 **Link to Colab:**